riakrishna/qtm350-ria/README.md

     changes to the `main` branch on GitHub.

 ### Bonus Questions

-1. Rebase the `feature-enhancements` branch onto the `main` branch.

-2. Set up a Git alias named `git hist` that displays the commit history in a concise format.
+1. Set up a Git alias named `git hist` that displays the commit history in a concise format.

-3. Modify the `.gitignore` file to exclude files with the `.bak` extension and directories named `logs/` using a single command.
+2. Modify the `.gitignore` file to exclude files with the `.bak` extension and directories named `logs/` using a single command.

 Good luck!